 The audio of “The Gunnar Transmissions” was later installed at the Littman White Gallery at Portland State University in March 2012 in the “Contact” show.

-On May 9th 2016 we introduced the PAM ComLink, our new communication technology, on Clyde Lewis’ Ground Zero nationally syndicated talk show.
+On May 9th 2016 we introduced the PAM ComLink, our new communication voletic technology, on Clyde Lewis’ Ground Zero nationally syndicated talk show.
 Tens of thousands of listeners made ETI contact during this show and called in with remarkably similar messages regarding the future of man and our planet.
 This historic event quickly became Ground Zero’s most popular show at the time, with over 80,000 downloads on SoundCloud.
-From May 10th to May 15th 2016 we used the PAM ComLink and the PAM SpaceLink in a series of shows at the Moonlight Theater during the UFO Festival in McMinnville, Oregon.
+From May 10th to May 15th 2016 we used the PAM ComLink in a series of shows at the Moonlight Theater during the UFO Festival in McMinnville, Oregon.